 Position the legs so that they balance the chickens.
 Grill over direct heat, covered, until golden, using a clean cotton mop to daub the chickens every 10 minutes with the mopping sauce, about 20 minutes.

-Move the chickens to indirect medium heat and continue to cook them until they are a rich brown and cooked through (165 degrees F), another 20 minutes.
+Move the chickens to indirect medium heat and continue to cook them until they are rich brown and cooked through (165 degrees F), another 40 minutes.

-Remove the chickens from the beer cans or roasters, transfer to a platter, and let rest for 15 minutes.
+Remove the chickens from the beer cans or roasters, transfer them to a platter, and let them rest for 15 minutes.

 Cut into quarters with a kitchen fork and boning knife.
 Serve on a heated platter or plates.